jontek2/A-better-print_start-macro/README.md

 <h4>This start_print macro will pass data from your slicer to your printer and perform all necessary preflight commands for a successful print on your SV08 printer running Klipper.
 This means heatsoak, QGL/Z-tilt, bed mesh and a primeline before each print.</h4>

-<p>In the current state, this macro requires you to have a chamber thermistor.
-This is necessary to achieve your set chamber temp in your slicer.
-If you omit the chamber thermistor from the setup, it will not look/call for the chamber thermistor</p>
+<p>I have included an additional START_PRINT macro that does not call for the chamber thermistor if you do not have one.
+If you do not have a chamber thermistor, the alt macro has a predefined 15min heat soak timer to ensure the chamber is to temp.</p>

 ## :warning: Required changes in your slicer :warning:
 You need to update your "Start G-code" in your slicer to be able to send data from slicer to this macro.
 Click on the slicer you use below and read the instructions.